grimbough/OrchestratingSingleCellAnalysis/docs/index.md

 The second part, _Focus Topics_, begins with an overview of the framework for analysis of scRNA-seq data, with deeper dives into specific topics are presented in each subsequent chapter.

-THe third part, _Workflows_, provides primarily code detailing the analysis of various datasets throughout the book.
+The third part, _Workflows_, provides primarily code detailing the analysis of various datasets throughout the book.

 Finally, the _Appendix_ highlights our contributors.